 There is a golden rule in marketing: be visible where most of your potential consumers are.

-With technology dependency rising, more consumers can are online.
+With technology dependency rising, more consumers are online.
 As such, more and more businesses are competing for a consumer’s attention by producing videos.

 However, not all videos are equal.
 If video is a medium you want to add to your marketing plan, here are three different types to keep in mind: